Ivarsak/Underwater-Glider-6DOF-Nonlinear-Dynamics/README.md

 3. The change rate of velocitiy V_dot should converge towards 0 (at equilibria)
 4. The ballast mass is held constant, ballast rate is zero -> mb_dot = 0

+Note: This only validates for either a downward or upward spiral motion.
+It does not account for the transition between the two states, which require change of ballast mass.